matthewkollar/matthewkollar/README.md

-### Hey everyone, I'm Matt and a recent graduate of a full-stack developement bootcamp through Grand Canyon University.
+### Hey everyone, I'm Matt and a recent graduate of a full-stack software development bootcamp through Grand Canyon University.

 - ✔ My goal is to become an experienced software developer
 - ⚙ I'm continuing to progress my skills in Java, HTML, CSS, MySql, & JavaScript